 Help is available for those who have already registered as a clinically vulnerable person as above.
 You can also be referred for help by your GP or by a local authority (which includes the Village Council).
-To be referred you must meet one of the following criteria:
+You are eligible for support if:

-- have received the letter telling you to self-isolate (see above)
+- you have ever been advised to shield received the letter telling you to self-isolate (see above)

-- be aged 70 or over with underlying health conditions
+- you are aged 70 or over with underlying health conditions

-- have chronic lung disease or moderate to severe asthma
+- you have chronic lung disease or moderate to severe asthma

-- be classed as ‘newly socially vulnerable’ as a result of Covid 19
+- you are classed as ‘newly socially vulnerable’ as a result of Covid 19

 You can phone to refer yourself if you meet one of the above criteria.
 The number is 0808 196 3646 (8am to 8pm).

 Information about support under the scheme